McCarthy Road is a drive you'll never forget in AK

-McCarthy Road is an epic road trip in a very Alaskan sort of way, located deep in the heart of Wrangell-St. Elias National Park and Preserve.
-The road is not maintained during winter.
+McCarthy Road is an epic road trip in a very Alaskan sort of way, located deep in the heart of Valdez-Cordova Census Area, in USA.
+Rough road conditions and potholes are common.

-One of the most challenging parts of the drive is crossing the Kuskulana River Bridge.
-At 238 feet above the bottom of a gorge this span is known as the biggest thrill on the road to McCarthy.
-Built in 1910, this historic bridge is a 775 ft long steel deck truss, built in 1910 as a railroad bridge.
+One of the most challenging sections of the drive is crossing the Kuskulana River Bridge.
+At 238 feet above the bottom of a gorge, it is said to be the biggest thrill on the road to McCarthy.
+Built in 1910, this historic bridge is a 775 ft long steel deck truss, built as a railroad bridge.